CharlieCorner/Firenze/README.md

 - Dynamic and random rule setting.
 - User interaction to help the inference process.

-This page lets you create HTML by entering text in a simple format that's easy to read and write.

-  - Type Markdown text in the left window
-  - See the HTML in the right

 License and terms of use
 ---